thekiranmahajan/ansrauct/README.md

    - Import newly added assets and save

 7. Changing color palate according to client:

    - Go to `tailwind.config.js` file and change the primary and secondary custom colors with new hex codes under colors object.

+8. Change required constants:
+   - Replace the links in `constants.js`

 ### Build for Production